Mitigating risk with social listening.

 Weigh up who is genuine

 When considering the accounts interacting with you, look at their characteristics to judge whether they are those of real people.
-Have they only been on Twitter a short while?
+Have they only been on social media for a short while?
 Do they have few followers?
 Does their handle contain a string of numerals and/or have a name that sounds fake, made-up or belligerent?
-Does it have a default ‘silhouette’ avatar (formerly an ‘egg’) rather than a photo?
+Does it have a default ‘silhouette’ avatar rather than a photo?
 Is its biographical information sparse or odd?
 These are all red flags for bots or trolls.
 The more of these characteristics an account displays, the more you are on safe ground to discount it.

 Of course, having both a believable photo and name does not mean that that account is a ‘real’ account.
-Use your judgement.
+Use your experience and judgement.

 Follow the hashtags

 Perhaps most importantly of all, notice whether the prominent accounts and the accounts they are amplifying are using hashtags (#words which signify a discussion topic on a particular issue, involving numerous accounts).
 Hashtags are a clear indication that an issue is generating an increasing amount of interest.
-For example, hashtags currently trending in Australia include #NSWfires and #QldFires, where people are discussing the current spate of bushfires, including their causes and consequences.
+For example, hashtags currently trending in Australia include #auspol,#MorrisonVaccineCrisis and #COVID19, where people are discussing the current spate of vaccination drives, including their causes and consequences.

-If you have trouble finding relevant or valuable hashtags, you can search on keywords – the results are in turn likely to unearth hashtags that are useful.
+If you have trouble finding relevant or valuable hashtags, you can simply search keywords on the search tabs of social media platforms – the results are in turn likely to unearth hashtags that are useful.

 Like it or loathe it, social media is here to stay.
 And it is online that people congregate to air their grievances.
 They can find each other easily to collaborate across the country and internationally.
 It pays to pay attention.